ChromaCorp

 Co-designed Game Station Connectivity across the work station and 4 secret stations with Unity game.

-Game Set design
+Game Set Design

 The ChromaCorp set design draws heavy inspiration from the 1970s corporate office aesthetic, combined with a surreal, hand-painted visual language that blurs the line between the real and the artificial.